 I’m going to be very forthright with you because I think that’s the only way I can be really helpful.
 I’m also going to speak as though you have ruled out medical issues as causing these problems.
 Ok, firstly, you are practicing avoidance.
 Every morning you wake up dreading the day in front of you and no wonder.
 However hard you might try those feelings will likely affect the way you act during the day.
 It’s natural as a human being to avoid those things or activities that are likely to create problems.

-Your daughter is trying to send you a message
+Your child is out of control because she is trying to send you a message.

 Now, to why she’s acting like this.
 Children are very smart and also very intuitive.
 They feel comfortable when you are taking care of things.
 The moment that balance changes, they feel lost.
 They fight, scream, yell and participate in a number of rotten activities to get you to change that balance back to where it should be.
+Her behaviour is what tells you there is a problem.
+And those thoughts where you feel she is out of control, is what is alerting you to that problem and compelling you to change.
 When you are in control, you make her feel safe.
-When she feels safe she will stop doing many of the activities that currently drive you crazy.
+When she feels safe, she will stop doing many of the activities that currently drive you crazy.
 She may always have diva tendencies but you can get her current behaviour to stop.

 Ok, now you may ask exactly what is is that gives me the feeling that you are not in control, after all you’re putting her in time-out and you’re being fairly consistent etc. If you tell a child that you’re reading a book to help you deal with her emotions, you are sending a very powerful message.
 That message is, “I don’t know what I’m doing.
 You are causing me difficulty and I’m lost.”
 When you avoid activities based on her mood, you are doing the same thing.
 In addition, when you put her in the bathroom one minute but then change to hugging her the next minute, you are again sending that same message.

 So to fix this problem, here’s what you need to do.
 You have to take the lead.
-That means recognizing when she’s doing things right and completely ignoring her drive to get negative attention.
-To start with if you see any good behaviour, notice.
+If you child is out of control, you need to start by recognizing when she’s doing things right and completely ignore her drive to get negative attention.
+If you see any good behaviour, notice.
 All kids want attention and want to be noticed so make sure that if she does do anything kind or helpful, encourage her and thank her genuinely for her contribution.